gitpod-demos/hashicat-aws/README.md

 This repo contains the classic Hashicat example application and terraform code for deploying it into an AWS account.

 **WARNING:** Terraform will store your state file on the local filesystem in your workspace.
 You should use a remote backend for persisting your state file, so if you forget to run `terraform destroy` and your workspace goes away, you can still recover and delete the infrastructure.
+Or at least make a backup of the terraform.tfstate onto your laptop just in case.
+The file will persist across workspace stops and starts but it never hurts to be extra careful.

 # Gitpod AWS Terraform Setup